orokusaki/django-active-menu/README.md

 </p>
 ```

-The above example would result in the following when the request was for either
+The above example results in the following when either of the `account` or
-the `account` view or the `change_password` view, allowing you to keep your top
+`change_password` menu items are active, allowing you to keep your top level
-level menu items highlighted when their child views are active.
+menu items highlighted while child views are active as well.
+There isn't a
+logical limit to the depths at which you can nest your views and there isn't
+any magic.
+Active Menu simply figures out whether a given view name represents
+an active link based on what you've registered using the `menu_item` function.

 ```html
 <p>